- Join AWS

 Section 1: Authority and Responsibility: The governing body of AWS shall be the Council.
 The Council shall supervise and direct the affairs of AWS, its committees and publications; shall determine its policies and/or change therein; shall actively pursue the mission of AWS and supervise the disbursement of its funds.
 The Council may adopt such rules, regulations and policies for the conduct of its business as shall be deemed advisable, and may, in the execution of the power granted, delegate certain of its authority and responsibility to an Executive Committee.

 Section 2: Composition: The AWS Council consists of the chairs of the committees, liaisons and members of the Executive Committee.
 There shall be no less than three (3) and no more than twelve (12) committee chairs.
-The Executive Director and Executive Vice President shall also be members of the Council but shall be without vote.
+The Executive Director shall also be a member of the Council but shall be without vote.

-Section 3: Manner of Election & Term: Manner of Election & Term: The AWS Nominating Committee will meet annually to prepare and submit a slate for election by the AWS membership in October.
+Section 3: Manner of Election & Term: The AWS Nominating Committee will convene annually to prepare and submit a slate for election by the AWS membership at the annual meeting.
 The slate will include the AWS Executive Committee and Council Members who will serve as committee chairs.

 Section 5: Quorum of the Council: At any meeting of the AWS Council, a majority of the voting members of the Council shall constitute a quorum for the transaction of business.